dtxe/dsi_c5_playground/README.md

 # this is a playground repository for cohort 5
+# This is Julian's version of the repository
 Session #3: Git & GitHub

 Initializing a Repository
-Create a new Git repository: git init
+-   Create a new Git repository: git init
 Create a new branch called main while initializing: git init -b main Cloning a Repository
 Clone an existing repository: git clone <repository_url>